ryanatkn/blocks/README.md

 This repo's prototype explores data-driven rich text authoring and UI creation using the same data structure and rendering patterns.
-The goal is to support users authoring and sharing rich content and dynamic end-user-programmable UI in a structured editing WYSIWYG-like environment.
+The goal is to support users authoring and sharing untrusted rich content and dynamic end-user-programmable UI in a structured editing WYSIWYG-like environment.
 Share your thoughts
 [in the GitHub discussions](https://github.com/spiderspace/spiderspace/discussions)!